 What Is the Food Pyramid?

-How Does it Affect Nutrition and Health Eating?
+How Does it Affect Nutrition and Healthy Eating?

 It’s meant to serve as a guide for how many servings you should have for each food group.

-It gets specific to each food group, put just to give you an idea, here are some of the highlights:
+It gets specific to each food group, but to give you an idea, here are some of the highlights:

 - The grain group allows for six-ounce equivalents or servings per day